What should I do if I don't like fish or seafood?

 If you are not going to eat fish, it's best to minimize the amount of poultry you eat.
 There's no definitive research, but a good approach would be to have red meat once per week and have poultry three days and a non-meat meal the other three days.

 There are dozens of great vegetarian recipes on the Dr. Gourmet web site.
-Here's a link to the index:
+I'm sure you'll find something that appeals to you.

 Thanks for writing,